Charters Towers, Queensland, Australia: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types I. Check that you find the right kind.
-Most adapters available online are just plug changers and require your electronics to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one works in most countries.
+A plug adapter that supports outlet types I. Make sure to get the correct type.
+A lot of adapters for sale now are just plugs and require your electronics to adjust the voltage themselves.
+If your devices can't do that they could burn up.
+This one should work in most areas.

 If you see the Zara Clark Museum, wear museum-appropriate clothing and take: